fjvallarino/monomer/docs/tutorials/06-composite.md

 There are a couple of functions you can use to get the WidgetId of a node:

+- You can tag any WidgetNode with a user defined WidgetKey via `nodeKey`.
+This name will be stable between tree merges on the UI.
-- If you have a key you can call `widgetIdFromKey`, which returns a WidgetId if the Path is valid.
+- If you have a WidgetKey you can call `widgetIdFromKey`, which returns a WidgetId if the Path is valid.
 There is also a `pathFromKey` to get the Path instead.
 - If you have a Path you can call `widgetIdFromPath`, which returns a WidgetId if the Path is valid.
 - Alternatively, you can call `nodeInfoFromKey` or `nodeInfoFromPath` to get all